top of page

 Black and white smooth gradient background image, gray.jpg

-What is pelvic floor PT?
+What is pelvic health PT?

 Pelvic health physical therapy is a minimally invasive first-line treatment for addressing issues and enhancing function in the abdominal and pelvic regions, including bowel and bladder concerns and sexual problems, as it relates to pelvic floor dysfunction.